imgraham1/Parking_ticket_analysis/README.md

 To answer this question, I used a combination of SQL, Spark, and Hadoop to work with the big dataset and query it for the information that I was interested in.
 <br><br>

+The dataset I used is too large to store in this repo, but can be found on https://www.propublica.org/datastore/.
+Similarly, the weather data can be found on https://www.climate.gov/maps-data/dataset/past-weather-zip-code-data-table.

+<br><br>
+I joined these two data sources together by joining on the date, completed the analysis using the above mentioned tools, and finally visualized the findings using Python and Seaborn